kosniaz/today_i_learned/README.md

 If you don't want to use live replay, you can just `cat` the command log.

-# How to quickly make a tutorial with terminal commands improvment
+# How to quickly make a tutorial with terminal commands pt2: making a rec function
 Now just add this function to your bashrc

 ```